3, G. Gennadiou Street, Athens, Greece

 Thinking Task

 Watch this video of Peter Sellers and think about the features of the genre he is delivering.
+How exactly has he achieved his intended effect?

 Comments

-Peter Sellers delivers the words of the famous Beatles song “A Hard Day’s Night” in the same manner that a Shakesperean actor would deliver the monologue from Richard III – he is not only dressed and surrounded by the props which we associate with William Shakespeare’s Richard III but his spoken style of delivery imitates the spoken features of this particular theatrical genre.
+Peter Sellers delivers the words of the famous Beatles song “A Hard Day’s Night” in the same manner that a Shakesperean actor would deliver a monologue from Richard III – he is not only dressed and surrounded by the props which we associate with William Shakespeare’s Richard III but his spoken style of delivery imitates the spoken features of this particular theatrical genre.

 Is he insinuating that the manner of delivery may sometimes assign some kind of aura to the words that they might otherwise not have?
+I am not certain but what he has created is a wonderful starter for discussions on the notion of genre.

 Peter Sellers is flouting Grice’s conversational maxim of manner in the deliberate way that artists do in order to generate thought or to create a comical effect.
+If you consider the various literary devices – metaphors, similes, personifications, hyperboles and more – they all flout one or another of the Gricean maxims.

-Related Posts
+Related Posts on this blog

 7 Responses